pranam-corporation/.github/profile/readme.md

 ### 🎯 Objective

-1. To build software platforms that ease the daily lives of people.
-2. To build a sustainable, resilient, and responsible ecosystem focused on the betterment of society in education, healthcare, commerce, management, and social welfare through our software platforms.
+To create software platforms that ease the daily lives of people and foster a sustainable, resilient, and socially responsible ecosystem across education, healthcare, commerce, management, and social welfare.

 ### 👩‍💻 Useful resources